GothenburgBitFactory/taskwarrior/docs/rfcs/protocol.md

     -   The sync key will be written to the backlog.data file, overwriting the previous contents, such that it will now contain only one line.

-    -   301: Redirect to : found in the \'info\' response header, will force the client to resubmit the request to the new server.
+    -   301: Redirect to : found in the 'info' response header, will force the client to resubmit the request to the new server.

-    -   3xx, 4xx, 5xx: The \'status\' field contains an error message.
+    -   3xx, 4xx, 5xx: The 'status' field contains an error message.

 -   If the response contained any error or warning, the error should be shown to the user.
     This provides an opportunity for the server to announce downtime, or relocation.